The Lavender Scare

 The lives and families that were destroyed by Eisenhower’s action have largely been forgotten.
 In the canon of LGBT history, the 1969 Stonewall riot and the 1978 assassination of Harvey Milk are well-recognized turning points on the journey to equality.
 Yet who remembers Executive Order 10450, banning anyone engaged in “sexual perversion” from federal employment?

-Filmmaker Josh Howard hopes to change that with his award-winning documentary “The Lavender Scare,” which is playing at San Francisco’s Frameline International LGBT Film Festival.
+Filmmaker Josh Howard hopes to change that with his award-winning documentary “The Lavender Scare,” which is playing the film festival circuit.
 It features the story of Frank Kameny, who was fired from his job as a government astronomer.
 Some gay and lesbian civil servants chose suicide and most just quietly walked away from their careers to avoid further shame.
 But Kameny was the first to fight back.

 The opening scene of the documentary re-creates Kameny writing a bold and powerful letter for the era: “I was fired not because of a judgment upon me as an individual, but a judgment against an entire group of people,” Kameny wrote.
 “Every American citizen has the right to be considered on the basis of his own personal merit.
 I am a ‘Homosexual American Citizen.’
 Before I leave this Earth, I will see to it that the second and third words of that phrase — ‘American Citizen’ — are no longer ignored in regard to people like me.”